alexelash/personal-website/_projects/azavea-groundwork.md

           image-alt: "Brown t-shirt with GroundWork logomark in the top right."
         - image: "azavea-groundwork/groundwork_applied_02.jpg"
           image-alt: "Laptop opened on desk surrounded with plants with GroundWork sticker."
-    - type: "default"
-      layout: "text-only"
-      title: "Marketing website"
-      desc: |
-        All of this was applied to the GroundWork marketing website, for which I completed the initial wireframes and design.
-My fantastic colleague, [Matt Williams](https://mattwilliams.design/) developed the website and added additional illustrations, all keeping in line with the new brand.
-    - type: "grid"
-      layout: "side-by-side"
-      visual:
-        - image: "azavea-groundwork/groundwork_website_01.jpg"
-          image-alt: "Desktop view of GroundWork webpage."
-        - image: "azavea-groundwork/groundwork_website_02.jpg"
-          image-alt: "Mobile view of GroundWork webpage."
 ---